Major Release: You can now generate VPATs® Using AI.

 Dashboard with Dawn showing as default theme and option to add a new theme from theme library.

-Every single Shopify owner has probably come across the Dawn theme at some point in time.
-It’s the default out-of-the-box theme that you’re presented with when you sign up for Shopify.
+Every Shopify owner has probably come across the Dawn theme at some point.
+It’s the default theme you’re presented with when you sign up for Shopify.

 The theme you select has a huge impact on your accessibility and how much work needs to be done.
 If you choose a theme that hasn’t incorporated accessibility, you’ll have much more work ahead of you.

-If your theme claims accessibility and features WCAG 2.1 AA conformance, that’s a really encouraging start, but there’s no reason reason to drop your napkin and run to the buffet.
-You still need to make sure the claims aren’t just there for the sale and everything’s hollow underneath the surface.
+If your theme claims WCAG 2.1 AA conformance, that’s an encouraging start, but there’s no reason to drop your napkin and run to the buffet.
+You still need to make sure the claims aren’t just there for the sale and everything’s hollow underneath.

-It’s kind of like those brand new apartments that look super nice and say they have all sorts of amenities, but as soon as you live there a month you realize that the dog park isn’t going to be built for months, the walls are paper thin, and the dishwasher doesn’t really wash anything.
+It’s like those brand new apartments that look super nice and say they have all sorts of amenities, but after a month you realize the dog park isn’t going to be built for months, the walls are paper thin, and the dishwasher doesn’t really wash anything.

-In a vague way, this kind of answers the question why Shopify doesn’t do more in the form of out-of-the-box accessibility: there are a lot of various themes being used and they’re not really policing accessibility.
+In a vague way, this answers why Shopify doesn’t do more for out-of-the-box accessibility: there are many various themes being used and they’re not really policing accessibility.

-Well, I suppose you can say they’re policing accessibility in a very lightweight way.
+Well, I suppose they’re policing accessibility in a very lightweight way.
 Like Lulu Lemon token rental security guard kind of way.

 Here are the Shopify theme accessibility rules straight from the horse’s mouth: